Monday, April 6, 2026

 3. Parent initials confirming minutes read.

-Please make sure you scholar is reading each night and this log is filled out and turned in on the following MONDAY.
+Please make sure you scholar is reading each night and this log is filled out and turned in on FRIDAY!!

 Poem -